Chocobozzz/PeerTube/support/doc/production.md

 ### Administrator

-The administrator password is automatically generated and can be found in the logs.
-You can set another password with:
+The administrator password is automatically generated and can be found in the PeerTube logs (path defined in `production.yaml`).
+You can also set another password with:

 ```
 $ cd /var/www/peertube/peertube-latest && NODE_CONFIG_DIR=/var/www/peertube/config NODE_ENV=production npm run reset-password -- -u root